-In my conferences, I deal with different topics related to the environment of Culture of Innovation.
+In my conferences, I deal with different topics related to the environment of the Culture of Innovation and Authentic Leadership.

 These are the ones I propose to you:

 This conference is aimed at leaders who seek to generate a culture of innovation to make the future of their organization sustainable.